aherbert/gdsc-smlm/docs/pc_palm_plugins.rst

     \psi^\text{cluster} = 2A

 Note: Both the emulsion model and random clustered model (:math:`g(r)^\text{protein}`) use a convolution of the protein model function with :math:`g(r)^\text{PSF}`.
 For simplicity the convolution can be omitted.
-This is valid when the positional uncertainty :math:`\sigma_s` is an order of magnitude smaller than the spatial extent of clusters thus the Gaussian convolution has a small effect on the the curve.
+This is valid when the positional uncertainty :math:`\sigma_s` is an order of magnitude smaller than the spatial extent of clusters thus the Gaussian convolution has a small effect on the curve.
 Thus the emulsion model for :math:`g(r)^\text{protein}` is a damped cosine function and the random clustered model is an exponential.

 Fitting of the curve is performed using a least squares estimtor to minimise the difference between the *g(r)* curve and the model.
 The fit uses a bounded `CMA-ES optimiser <https://en.wikipedia.org/wiki/CMA-ES>`_ which is stochastic and derivative free.
 The initial solution may be improved if restarted and the number of restarts is configurable.
 Optionally an attempt can be made to imrpove the solution  using a numerical gradient based method which is not suited to the initial search but works well when close to the optimal solution.